-Simply go to 'Configuration Properties' and open zAWSEnabledPlugins.
-Add/remove desired plugins, confirm changes and remodel device after.
 If you model device directly by pressing 'Model Device' button, changes will be not be applied instantly after modeling is done.
 It will take some time to apply all new data to your device.

 There are two datsources in EstimatedCharges template.
 AWSModelRunPlugin is responsible for starting special server on zenpython's side to listen for requests from zenmodeler, when modeling is performed.
-AWSQueueProcessingPlugin periodicaly checks internal queue on zenpython's side and sends datamaps contained to zenhub.
+AWSQueueProcessingPlugin periodically checks internal queue on zenpython's side and sends datamaps contained to zenhub.

 The following metrics will be collected every 5 minutes by default.
 Any other CloudWatch metrics can also be collected by adding them to the appropriate monitoring template.
 The Average statistic is collected, and the graphed value is per second for anything that resembles a rate.